Code-Institute-Submissions/Stream2-Project-1/README.md

 # Code Institute Stream 2 Project

 ## Overview
 This site is my Code Institute end of Stream 2 (Back end) project.
-It is to demonstrate an ability to code and deploy a database driven website that follows good practice.
+It aims to demonstrate an ability to code and deploy a database driven website that follows good practice.
 The website can be viewed at https://infinite-lake-67936.herokuapp.com/ and has the dual purpose of covering examination requirements while also illustrating my level of knowledge/competency to prospective employers.

-The project is looks to simplify data based around data on the website  <a href="http://www.transferleague.co.uk/" target="_blank">Transfer League</a>.
+The project looks to simplify the data based around data on the website  <a href="http://www.transferleague.co.uk/" target="_blank">Transfer League</a>.
 Transfer League is a static website which provides a detailed granular view of the data.
-The need this site full fills is the need to present a broader, higher level view of the Premier League and Championship transfer data and provide an interactive interface where uses could drill down into the data.
+The need this site fulfils is the need to present a broader, higher level view of the Premier League and Championship transfer data and provide an interactive interface where uses can drill down into the data.
 In essence I wanted to use the some of the data but present a different and interactive perspective.

 ## Key Functionality of the project
 - DC.js functionality, enabling response graphs, charts and values to be displayed.